Esri/maps-app-android/README.md

 3. ```git checkout master``` to checkout your fork's local master branch.
 4. ```git merge upstream/master``` to sync your local `master' branch with `upstream/master`. **Note**: Your local changes will be retained and your fork's master branch will be in sync with the upstream repository.

+### Testing With Robotium
+The project includes a small suite of Robotium tests that test various features of the application.
+The Robotium tests for the maps-app will run best on an attached device, rather than in the emulator.
+You will need to adjust the values in the app_settings.xml file to reflect your specific auth credentials and any local addresses the tests use.
+Use the following steps to configure your environment for running the tests.

+1. Attach a non-emulated Android device to your computer.
+2. Ensure location services are enabled on the Android device.
+3. Ensure you have internet connectivity on the Android device.
+4. Change the following entries in your values/app_settings.xml (username, password, testPartialName, localAddressNearYou).
+5. Right-click on the MapAppRobotiumTests.java file in Android Studio and select Run 'MapAppRobotiumTests'.

 ## Requirements
 * [JDK 6 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)